Koverse/documentation/docs/source/installguide.rst

 Environment
 ~~~~~~~~~~~
 The 'koverse' user needs to have the 'java' command in their path for the Koverse startup scripts to execute correctly.
-Again, this needs to be Oracle Java 1.7.x.
+Again, this needs to be Oracle Java 1.7 or 1.8.

 The environment variable *HADOOP_CONF_DIR* needs to be set for the 'koverse' user so Koverse can take advantage of the Hadoop client configuration.
 The startup script */opt/koverse-server/bin/startup.sh* will default this environment variable to */etc/hadoop/conf* if it is not already set.

 koverse-server.properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Many of the property values seen in */opt/koverse-server/conf/koverse-server.properties* can be left as their default values.
-The few that do need to be examined and/or updated are called out below.
+Many of the available configuration properties for Koverse can be left to their default values.
+Please see the :ref:`ConfigurationGuide` for the complete list of properties. */opt/koverse-server/conf/koverse-server.properties* is where required properties can be set or defaults overriden.
+A few of these commonly set user properties are discussed below.

 **com.koverse.server.jdbc.user**